 Disability/Amputee Awareness & Lifestyle

-15 year old quadruple amputee and National Trampolining Champion Izzy is paving the way on YouTube with 120,000 subscribers to educate the world on what life is like after she had to have her arms and legs amputated at just 7 years old after meningitis nearly took her life.
-Izzy show cases many videos on make-up tutorials, fashion, day in the life, her trampolining career and much more.
-She’s even been invited to join Team BRIT to possibly become one of the first quadruple amputees to ever race competively!
-I am hooked on learning through Izzy, all the tips and tricks of every day life with no lower extremity and find her videos so empowering to watch as a disabled person myself.
+15-year-old quadruple amputee and National Trampolining Champion Izzy is paving the way on YouTube with 120,000 subscribers to educate the world on what life is like after she had to have her arms and legs amputated at just 7 years old after meningitis nearly took her life.
+Izzy showcases many videos on make-up tutorials, fashion, day in the life, her trampolining career and much more.
+She’s even been invited to join Team BRIT to possibly become one of the first quadruple amputees to ever race competitively!
+I am hooked on learning through Izzy, all the tips and tricks of everyday life with no lower extremity and find her videos so empowering to watch as a disabled person myself.

 YouTube Channel – Isabelle Weall